The Sands Mechanical Museum

 - Sail boat, radio controlled model, using high technology materials

-- Sous Vide Temperature Controller, a new, scientific method of cooking with a precisely temperature controlled water bath.
+- Sous Vide Temperature Controller, a new, scientific method of cooking with a precise temperature controlled water bath.
 Eggs are divine, as are steaks

 - Matching Colors to Repair Clock Faces, by John B. Lord Sr., reprinted with permission from the National Association of Watch and Clock Collectors journal.